TomLaclavere/3DPhysicsEngine/README.md

 ## Developer scripts

 For convenience, bash scripts can be used to run common tasks : build, run, tests, coverage and clean.
-These executable files are provides in `scripts/` repository folder :
+These executable files are provided in `scripts/` repository folder :

 ```
 scripts/